BroadcomMFD/opsrexx-language-support/README.md

     - [Manually create a team configuration file](https://techdocs.broadcom.com/us/en/ca-mainframe-software/automation/ca-ops-mvs-event-management-and-automation/14-0/installing/complete-configuration-tasks/configure-the-rest-api/integrate-with-zowe-cli.html#:~:text=Verify%20the%20Configuration.-,Update%20Team%20Configuration%20Manually,-Create%20a%20plug) as described in the OPS/MVS documentation.
 This method also requires a host name, port number, username, and password (see previous bullet for details).

-3. To verify the connection: in the Zowe Explorer pane of the VS Code window, on the **Data Sets** tab, browse to the location of an existing rule and issue the `Show Rule Status`command as described in "Issue OPS/MVS Commands."
+3. To verify the connection: in the Zowe Explorer pane of the VS Code window, on the **Data Sets** tab, browse to the location of an existing rule and issue the `View Rule Status`command as described in "Issue OPS/MVS Commands."
     If the rule status displays in the VS Code window, the connection is complete.

 </details>